opencast/wowza-stream-security/README.md

 As with the HTTPd component, the entries in this file need to have the same values as used for the Signing Providers configuration.

+## Configuration for HLS and Dash

+URLs can be whitelisted by defining regular expressions in a file called pugin.properties, which will also have to be placed in the Wowza's configuration directory.
+URLs matching this pattern will not be checked for a correct signature.
+The patterns will be defined in the file in the following way:

+	whitelist.<name>=<pattern>

+This can be used to whitelist the segment URLs for HLS and Dash streaming since they are often not signed correctly or not signed at all.
+Example:

+	whitelist.hls=.*media_.*\.ts.*
+	whitelist.hls2=.*chunklist_.*\.m3u8.*
+	whitelist.mpd=.*segment_.*\.m4s.*

 ## Configuration of Opencast

 To secure the RTMP links the `$OPENCAST_HOME/etc/org.opencastproject.security.urlsigning.provider.impl.WowzaUrlSigningProvider.cfg` has to be adjusted: